 We’re always happy to respond to media enquiries and can arrange comment and interviews with our campaign and policy experts listed below.
 To reach us, contact:

-Carla Pisarro, Media and Publications Manager
+Carla Pisarro, Communications Manager

 World Animal Protection, 450 7th Avenue, 31st Floor, New York, NY 10123